Posts

 Image

-Most famous for its sex tourism and huge red light district , but the "normal" nightlife is good too.
+Most famous for its sex tourism and huge red light districts (separated by secual preference and region (western - arab/indian) , but the "normal" nightlife is good too.
 Pattaya beach is too dirty to swim, even though lots of people still do it.
 People spend the day hanging in beach chairs, sipping drinks, having a massage and (henna) tattoos done.
 Modern and often noisy equipment such as speedboats, banana boats (you have to see it), parasailing and water scooters are available here.
-The beach further up north (Jomtien) is more acceptable for swimming.
-If it's all too noisy for you, take the ferry to the nearby island of Koh Lan , where everything is still nice and quiet.
-The first resort just opened recently (2008).
+The beach further south ( Jomtien ) is more acceptable for swimming.
+If it's all too noisy for you, take the ferry to the nearby island of Koh Lan , although by now it's also full of resorts, bars and restaurants nowadays (the first resort just opened in 2008).

 Samut Prakan (Paknam) - Museums, Fort and Crocodiles